BOMA/Suburban Chicago is supported in its work by standing and special committees.

 mission is to provide interesting and informative speakers for BOMA/Suburban Chicago luncheons.
 It plans and coordinates the program for the bimonthly Member Lunches.
 The Program Committee meets bimonthly in Lombard.

 The TRADE SHOW COMMITTEE

 mission is to provide an opportunity for Associate members to display and communicate to property managers what their companies can do for them.
 This is accomplished via booths and stimulating interest, as well as developing vendor-to-vendor relationships.
 The Committee plans an EXPO for the industry featuring BOMA Associates as exhibitors.
+The Trade Show also creates value for property managers through networking and education.
 The Trade Show Committee meets as needed in Schaumburg.
-Chair: Megan Burns
+Chair: Michael Collins